shan23chen/Cross-Care/propagation_eval/README.md

 ### 2a.
 Top vs. Bottom Rank Comparison (`top_bottom_rank_comparison.ipynb`)
 Compares the number of times each model ranks a disease as top vs. bottom for different demographics.
 - Calculate and compare top vs. bottom ranks.
-  - Rows-templates, columns- gender+race, value sum of disease top/bottom rank, one table for each model
+  - Table Rows=templates, columns= gender+race, value=sum of disease top/bottom rank, one table for each model
 - Variation across models
   - Table rows= models, race + gender=column, value number of times top across all the diseases and another for bottom